bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Different specifications can have different tools for generating the document.
 This is usually documented in the ``README.md`` or ``CONTRIBUTING.md`` file.
-For example, CSS specifications, as well as most WHATWG specifications, use `Bikeshed <https://tabatkins.github.io/bikeshed/>`__, which can be installed locally but can also be invoked via a web service.
+For example, :term:`CSS` specifications, as well as most WHATWG specifications, use `Bikeshed <https://tabatkins.github.io/bikeshed/>`__, which can be installed locally but can also be invoked via a web service.
 Many specifications, e.g. `ARIA <https://github.com/w3c/aria>`__,